antoineeripret/gsc_wrapper/README-METHODS.md

 ## Logic (BQ)

 For BigQuery, the logic is different.
 When you call a method, a SQL code is generated and sent to BQ through the [Pandas GBQ library](https://pandas-gbq.readthedocs.io/en/latest/).
-For any given method, two calls are done:
+For any given method, two calls are usually done:
 - A first one (free) to check that the dates in your conditions are included in your dataset
 - A second one (cost can vary) to retrieve your data
+- In some cases, a third can also be executed (usually when we compare results for two periods of time)

 To avoid unexpected cost, by default a method will trigger a [dry run](https://cloud.google.com/bigquery/docs/samples/bigquery-query-dry-run) and returns the cost of the query. **This method assumes €5 per TB consumed, so adjust the price accordingly based on your local cost.**